Thursday, 28th July 2011

 “Jesus, Victor—I nearly fucking shit myself.”

-“I’m sorry, mate, but talking of shit, I’m in deep shit, and I need help.
+“I’m sorry, mate, but talking of the brown stuff, I’m in it deep and need help.
 Is there somewhere I can get a bite to eat, and I’ll explain?”

 “Hang on, mate.
 I know just the place.”
-Jinx pulled out of the garage, closed the door and set off.
+Jinx, sufficiently reassured, pulled out of the garage, closed the door and set off.
 Ten minutes later, he parked a short distance from a small line of shops, left the car and returned with bottled water and a sizeable snack for his friend.

-Victor explained his situation briefly as he ate and drank.
+Victor remained crouched behind the front seats, briefly explaining his situation as he ate and drank.
 He didn’t mention the personal details he’d recognised within the small mercenary group in the 4×4.

 Jinx said, “I have to agree, mate.
-That sounds like it was a suicide mission for your team, but the participants weren’t told.”
+That sounds like it was a suicide mission for your team, but the participants weren’t told.
+There’s a rotten apple somewhere in the system.”

 “I know this is a big ask, but I need you to keep the whole shit show under your hat.”